Today I want to draw a comparison between business and homeschooling, with a focus on service.

 A new Jan happens every month or two.
 Jan is not an anomaly, in fact, the company is built for new people to either work their way up or eventually just leave.
 The pay for Jan is so low, no one can stay there for long.
 Management understands and accepts this process.
 They fire Jans all the time for not hitting sales numbers because Jans don’t make them the real money.
 Jans barely help the company’s bottom-line and management just doesn’t have time to waste on unsuccessful salespeople.
 Jans are just a means to an end; the company uses them to produce sales for a short time until they peter-out and leave.

 Most homeschooling parents aren’t like A-Z’s leadership, treating Jan like a cog in a machine instead of a person.
 But in some ways, it’s tempting to fall into the same pattern with our curricula.
 It’s awfully tempting during a hard day of wrangling multiple kids and multiple assignments and projects, to just bark at our kids, “Just finish that worksheet!”
 “Write your narration!”
-“No, I can’t help you now, do you not see me chasing the toddler who thinks she doesn’t need clothes?”
+“Check those boxes!”

 And then parents get frustrated with their kid who is suddenly crying on her math papers.

 Both the manager and the homeschooling parent face the same temptation: to treat others as their servants, when the best solution is for the manager and parent to become the servant.

 Here’s the question both the leadership in our fake company and homeschooling parents should ask: “How can I serve this person best?”

 The boss at A-Z Widgetmaker should certainly be concerned with his bottom line, just as homeschooling parents should be concerned with quantifiable academic progress, but both of those things will happen much more easily and with much more peace and joy if the boss and the parent take the role of servant instead of the role of dictator.